Master of Science in Information Technology

 A Master of Science in Information Technology (abbreviated M.Sc.IT, MScIT or MSIT) is a master's degree in the field of information technology awarded by universities in many countries or a person holding such a degree.
 The MSIT degree is designed for those managing information technology, especially the information systems development process.
 The MSIT degree is functionally equivalent to a Master of Information Systems Management, which is one of several specialized master's degree programs recognized by the Association to Advance Collegiate Schools of Business (AACSB).

-One can become software engineer and data scientist after completing M.Sc.
-IT.
+One can become a software engineer and data scientist after completing an MSIT degree.

 Curriculum

 A joint committee of Association for Information Systems (AIS) and Association for Computing Machinery (ACM) members develop a model curriculum for the Master of Science in Information Systems (MSIT).
 The most recent version of the MSIS Model Curriculum was published in 2016.

-Course and Variants
+Course and variants

 The course of study is concentrated around the Information Systems discipline.
 The core courses are (typically) Systems analysis, Systems design, Data Communications, Database design, Project management and Security.

 The degree typically includes coursework in both computer science and business skills, but the core curriculum might depend on the school and result in other degrees and specializations, including: